unprofession-al/bpmon/docs/_source/content/docs/6_writerunners.md

 $ bpmon run status > status.html && firefox status.html; rm status.html
 ```

+Now you can imagine the possibilities.
+Do you want to trigger pagerduty via API if a business process is failed?
+Create a runner that renders a bash
+script and schedule via `bpmon run myrunner | bash`.

 ## Meet your friends

 Now the biggest hassle when buildung templates is to know the data you have available.
 To give you a hand we have added some funcions to